mkevre/Kabar-k-buru-maya/content/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions.md

 ### Enable auto-merge on a pull request

-If you want to allow maintainers to mark certain pull requests for auto-merge, you can use {% data variables.product.prodname_dotcom %}'s auto-merge functionality.
+If you want to auto-merge your pull requests, you can use {% data variables.product.prodname_dotcom %}'s auto-merge functionality.
 This enables the pull request to be merged when all required tests and approvals are successfully met.
-For more information on auto-merge, see "[Automatically merging a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)."
+For more information on auto-merge, see "[Automatically merging a pull request"](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)."

-You can instead use {% data variables.product.prodname_actions %} and the {% data variables.product.prodname_cli %}.
-Here is an example that auto merges all patch updates to `my-dependency`:
+Here is an example of enabling auto-merge for all patch updates to `my-dependency`:

 {% ifversion ghes = 3.3 %}